rotimisule/Rotimisule/README.md

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->

-My name is Rotimi Sule im a young man looking to become a Cloud/DevOps engineer, I am based out of the DFW area and cant wait to learn more about cloud technologies !
+My name is Rotimi Sule I am a young man looking to become a Cloud/DevOps engineer, I am based out of the DFW area and can't wait to learn more about cloud technologies !
 Find out more about me & feel free to connect with me here: